I’m Maria, a freelance writer who specialises in history, archaeology, myth, and mystery.

 I grew up in Spain, but in 2004, after completing my degree in Journalism, I moved to the UK, where most of my literary heroes were born.
 I graduated with an MA in Archaeology for Screen Media at the University of Bristol, winning the Mick Aston prize with my dissertation on Archaeology and the Occult in popular culture.

-Over the last decade I’ve worked in television (Time Team, Tony Robinson and the Paranormal), marketing, e-media and social media.
+Over the last decade I’ve worked in television (Time Team, Tony Robinson’s Unexplained), marketing, e-media and social media.
 My writing appears regularly in the cult magazine Fortean Times.
-I’ve also contributed to Spirits of Place, The Ghastling, Folklore Thursday and Public Archaeology.
+I’ve also written for Spirits of Place, Mental Floss, The Ghastling, Folklore Thursday and Public Archaeology.
 You can browse some of my features and articles in the portfolio section.

 *My surname “Cuervo” means raven in Spanish.
 It’s pronounced [ˈkweɾ.βo]